abbott567/blog/src/posts/designing-the-impossible-makes-it-possible/excerpt.md

 It's easy to make a snap decision, bow to peer pressure and change the design.
 After all, we don't want to waste our time designing something that's not possible.

-Only, that's exactly what we SHOULD do.
+Only, that's exactly what we *should* do.